How Numerai Works: Tournament, Staking, and the Meta-Model

 The Data

-In Classic, every row in the dataset represents a stock at a point in time.
-The data is heavily obfuscated: real financial features (P/E ratios, volume, momentum, etc.) are mathematically transformed and binned into 5 discrete values (0 through 4).
-Stock IDs are randomized per era so you cannot track individual stocks across time.
+In Classic, each row represents a stock at a point in time.
+Real financial features (P/E ratios, volume, momentum, and so on) are mathematically transformed and binned into 5 discrete values (0 through 4).
+Stock IDs are randomized per era, so you cannot track individual stocks across time.

-An era represents one weekly time slice.
-Training and validation data spans thousands of eras and is updated every few months.
+An era is one weekly time slice.
+Training and validation data spans thousands of eras and is refreshed every few months.
 Live tournament data is released fresh each round.

 Round Lifecycle